-There is a new action type called Related Action that enables you to design a process that runs an action on one or more related processes.
+Usually, actions are run against the object that the process is based on (for example, adding a Note to a Request, or approving a Change).
+However, there are times when you want a process to run an action on one or more related processes.
+You can do this using an action type called Related Action.
 You create the related action on the source object, which you can then use in a process for the source object but which runs on a process for the target object.

 Example uses include:

 adding a note to a Problem which then adds a note to all of the Changes attached to the Problem.